nyxical420/rodnmod/README.md

 > Rod n' Mod is still on it's alpha stage, so there may be bugs and issues.
 If you encounter any, please report them to me in the [issues page](https://github.com/nyxical420/rodnmod/issues) or at my discord! (@nyxical ID:583200866631155714)

 > [!NOTE]
-> Rod n' Mod handles mods differently than [Hook Line and Sinker](https://hooklinesinker.lol).
+> Rod n' Mod handles mods differently than [Hook Line and Sinker](https://hooklinesinker.lol)! so mods installed through HLS may not be detected from Rod n' Mod.
+> It still attempts to find mods installed through HLS, but the detection accuracy is not guaranteed to be 100%.
+This also means it also uses **LOTS** of CPU resources to find them apparently... (jank code 🔥)

 ## why?
 i was bored... and it looks cool tbh